xenocrat/chyrp-markdown/README.md

 #### Select a base class

-If you want to extend from a flavor and only add features you can use one of the existing classes (`Markdown`, `GithubMarkdown` or `ChyrpMarkdown`) as your base class.
+If you want to extend a flavor and only add features you can use one of the existing classes (`Markdown`, `GithubMarkdown` or `ChyrpMarkdown`) as your base class.
 If you want to define a subset of the Markdown language, i.e. remove some of the features, you have to extend your class from `Parser`.

 #### Select language feature traits